 One of the keys to entrepreneurial success is to let other people work on the business.
-Hire others to manage people, design products, generate leads, and manage finance.
+Hire others to manage people, design products, generate leads and manage finance.
 Entrepreneurs should spend more of their time growing the business.

-New businesses often fail within the first few years because they don't spend enough time working on the business.
+New businesses often fail within the first few years because they don't spend enough time working on the company.
 Spending a few hours a day on it can make a big difference.
 Helpful ways to work on a business include delegating, outsourcing, distinguishing the company from competitors, and asking employees for suggestions.

 Blogging About an Industry

 One of the best ways for a company to showcase its expertise in a niche is with a blog series.
 An effective blog is instrumental in attracting audiences.

 The blog can get deep into industry issues that cannot be found on other websites.
 It can offer ideas on improving the industry and giving insights on how to hire people that fit the system.